 Play around with each one and find the one you’re comfortable with.
-I have tried all three and each has their ups and downs.
+I have tried all four and each has their ups and downs.

 The content and ideas you find here will be valuable later in the other steps of your new SEO strategy.

 This one can actually be tricky.